arzoojangra/Emart/README.md

 # Emart
-An e-commerce website demo made in react.
+An e-commerce website demo made in React.

 Download the repository and open the folder (where you dowloaded the repo) in terminal.